DanielPXL/nitro-fs/README.md

 ## Known Issues
 - The SequenceRenderer only supports a subset of the available commands (see [here](src/Formats/Audio/SequenceRenderer/Track.ts) for more info).
 The most important ones are supported though, and most games already work fine.
+- SSARs are parsed correctly (I think?), but the SequenceRenderer doesn't really support them yet.

 ## Thanks to:
 - [Martin Korth's gbatek](https://problemkaputt.de/gbatek.htm) - documentation on everything related to the DS